ZewoGraveyard/CZeroMQ/README.md

 License
 -------

-**CLibzmq** is released under the MIT license.
+**CZeroMQ** is released under the MIT license.
 See LICENSE for details.